cloudflare/cloudflare-docs/content/magic-network-monitoring/rules/sflow-ddos-alerts.md

 # sFlow DDoS Alerts

-Magic Network Monitoring customers that send sFlow data to Cloudflare can receive alerts when a specific type of DDoS attack is detected within their network traffic.
+Magic Network Monitoring customers that send sFlow data to Cloudflare can receive alerts when a specific type of {{<glossary-tooltip term_id="distributed denial-of-service (DDoS) attack">}}distributed denial-of-service (DDoS) attack{{</glossary-tooltip>}} is detected within their network traffic.
 Cloudflare uses the same DDoS attack detection rules that protect our own global network to generate these alerts for customers.

 ## Send sFlow data from your network to Cloudflare